healthdisparities/SISG2024-Module4/README.md

 Quantitative and statistical methods that will be covered in this module include:

-+ Understand how health disparities are defined, quantified, and characterized.

-+ Understand how health disparities are defined, quantified, and characterized.
++ Computational phenotyping with electronic health record data

++ Age- and sex-adjusted disease prevalence estimation

++ Multivariable regression

++ Linear and logistic regression

++ Genetic diversity and population structure inference

++ Genetic ancestry inference